Applying for a family visa in Australia?

 - Nature of your commitment to each other

 Partners are usually granted a provisional visa first and can apply after the initial application has been lodged.
 If you are in a long term relationship, you can get permanent residency approval if you can show evidence of the genuine and continuing nature of your relationship.
+Find out more about partner visas here.

 Prospective Marriage Visa (subclass 300)